Large cities lose their growth advantage as countries urbanize: Methods

 Third, our implementation addresses a form of selection bias that we call ``new cluster bias''.
 This bias arises if one includes urban clusters that appear in year $t_2$ but have no predecessors in year $t_1$.
 These ``new'' clusters represent only the fastest-growing locations among a larger pool of similar areas, many of which did not grow enough to become urban clusters.
 Including these successful outliers while ignoring the rest would upwardly bias the estimated growth rates for small cities.
 Our method avoids this by analyzing only components that contain at least one cluster from the start of the period (Step 4).

 To produce the final datasets for our analysis, we apply the CCA to the USA and global grids with specific hyper-parameters.
 We classified urban cells using distinct criteria for the USA and the global grids.
 For the USA grids, we use a simple population threshold, classifying a cell as ``urban'' if it has more than 50 people.
 For the global grids, we use degree-of-urbanization estimates from the smod grid, classifying a cell as urban if it belongs to a ``semi-dense urban cluster'' or higher (cell value $\geq 22$).
 Further, we applied a common city threshold to both datasets, filtering out clusters with fewer than 5000 inhabitants.
 Finally, we excluded from the global cities dataset: (i) Nepal and Myanmar due to data quality issues; (ii) countries with fewer than 50 cities; (iii) countries not present in the urbanization data (\cite{chen2022updating}).
-In SI 3.1 and 3.2, we show that our results are robust to reasonable choices of these hyper-parameters.
+In SI 3.1 and 3.2, we discuss these hyperparameter choices in more detail and conduct sensitivity analyses confirming that our results are robust to reasonable variations in their values.